desktopui/silver-bullet/docs/index.md

 https://caseymuratori.com/blog_0001

-## Showcase: a chat app in different frameworks
+## Chat app is the new TODO list

 Instead of a TODO list, we are going to implement a simplistic chat app in hope of searching some answers for various problems that needs to be solved in desktop UI engineering:

 - Network: HTTP requests and web sockets
 - Animation
-- Accessiblity
+- Accessibility (a11y)
 - Responsive layout
-- Text rendering and internatialization
+- Text rendering and internationalization (i18n)
 - Platform-specific API that browsers don't have (yet) and OS integration.
 - Theme support and/or the dark theme in Mojavi
 - Advanced UI: in this case either inversible scroll or a virtualized list or complex markdown layout